santanurathod/santanurathod.github.io/_pages/1_about.md

 **Also 2020-2022**  Went to Everest and Annapurna Basecamp, backpacked across SE Asia.
 [Angkor-Wat](https://en.wikipedia.org/wiki/Angkor_Wat) deserves to be among 7 wonders, not Taj Mahal.
 Rode motorcyle across villages in Indian states, saw the raw and rural India, had conversations with real people; felt priviledged, and obligated towards them.

-**2023-now** Had fermented rice beer in a jungle with [Naga-people](https://en.wikipedia.org/wiki/Naga_people), met my girlfriend; traveled with her; she introduced me to surfing, made a 3500KM long motorcycle trip to eat a Horlicks Ice-Cream in [Udupi](https://youtu.be/PIsPdbLTHUA?si=u7T4FgKZw_gPJGjD) in pouring monsoon rain, got into ELLIS PhD program and started my PhD.
-Currently in Saarbrucken, Germany, looking for reasons to like it-- it's [kinder pingui](https://www.kinder.com/de/de/kinder-pingui)!!
+**2023-2024** Had fermented rice beer in a jungle with [Naga-people](https://en.wikipedia.org/wiki/Naga_people), met my girlfriend; traveled with her; she introduced me to surfing, made a 3500KM long motorcycle trip to eat a Horlicks Ice-Cream in [Udupi](https://youtu.be/PIsPdbLTHUA?si=u7T4FgKZw_gPJGjD) in pouring monsoon rain, got into ELLIS PhD program and started my PhD.

+**2024-Now**~~I was forced to~~ Took some ~~lot of~~ courses because I had no masters, best things I learned: Quantum-Information-Processing/ML; Formal Verification; Quantum Computing is a field with ~~no~~ solution (yet) ~~desperately~~ looking for a problem, passed my Qualification Exam, was in Saarbrucken, Germany, searched for reasons to like it-- it's [kinder pingui](https://www.kinder.com/de/de/kinder-pingui)!!
+Currently in Cambridge, UK.

 ***